picmi/help/docs/business/faqs.md

 your [search criteria in People](article/searching-for-people.md)
 :::

-:::faq What should I do if a person reports that they don't have the correct pay rate? (and you have changed the rate in personal overrides)
-First check the <b>Personal Overrides</b> in the <b>People</b> page to confirm that the rate is correct.
+:::faq What should I do if a person reports that they don't have the correct pay rate? (and have personal overrides) First check the <b>Personal Overrides</b> in the <b>People</b> page to confirm that the rate is correct.
 If it is:

 1. Instruct the person to use Update Contract above the contract in the application workflow.